 I'd become a regular reader of a monthly valley publication called the Valley Times, which was, at the time, the only valley publication that featured non-political true-crime stories--most of which were penned by local true-crime writer Shanna Hogan.
 Hogan's June 2011 cover story Cold Case Files, which covered Arizona's most perplexing unsolved cold cases, first introduced me to the names Melanie Bernas and Angela Brosso.
 Much of the population of Phoenix, being made up of transplants from other cities, had never heard of the Phoenix Canal Murders, and after twenty years, the case had reached a point of stagnation--mostly residing only in the memories of a few cold case detectives, and those born-and-raised in the Valley of the Sun.

-Gone by Dawn: The Death of Adrienne Salinas
+Gone by Dawn: The Disappearance of Adrienne Salinas

 Saturday, June 15th, 2013 - Tempe, Arizona